Silver Streak (film): Plot

 With the Silver Streak out of control, George and a porter uncouple the passenger cars, activating their brakes, but the runaway engine crashes into Chicago's central station, causing massive destruction.
-George, Hilly, and Grover observe the wreckage before Grover drives off in a stolen car.
+George, Hilly, and Grover observe the wreckage before Grover drives off in a stolen car that was on display in the station.
 George and Hilly bid him farewell and walk away together, ready to start their new relationship.